rackerlabs/support-how-to/content/cloud-dns/create-a-reverse-dns-record.md

 DNS does not match the sending domain, then it is classed as "unauthenticated".

-We put "unauthenticated" in quotes because having a Reverse DNS record attached to your domain does not automatically guarantee acceptance of email originating from your domain by the recipient's email server.
+Having a Reverse DNS record
+attached to your domain does not automatically guarantee acceptance of email originating from your domain by the recipient's email server.
 It's just that non-matching or generic reverse DNS lookup settings are often